lukaszpodoba/Car_Price_Prediction/README.md

 The project description in __English__ 🇬🇧 can be found below the __Polish__ 🇵🇱 one.

 ## Rozkład ofert według województw
-(bardziej intensywny kolor, oznacza większą liczbe ofert)
+(bardziej intensywny kolor, oznacza większą liczbę ofert)
 ![Map_of_Poland](charts/Map_of_Poland.png)

 # Polska Wersja